 Midpoint of Route 66

 In 1937, Route 66 was paved and realigned through the towns of Adrian and Vega.
-When visiting, you will want to enjoy both versions of the Route and visit the following businesses, museums, and historic sites listed from west to east as you would travel through the communities of Adrian, Vega, and Wildorado.
+When visiting, you will want to enjoy both versions of the Route and visit the following businesses, museums, and historic sites t as you travel through the communities of Adrian, Vega, and Wildorado.

 "Geo-mathematical" MidPoint of Route 66!